Dissertation Grants 2025

 Applications are completed in English.

-The Cancer Foundation Finland emphasises that the protocol must clearly indicate the purpose of the grant.
-A general description of the research area is not a research protocol.
+The Cancer Foundation Finland emphasises that the research plan must clearly indicate the purpose of the grant.
+A general description of the research area is not a research plan.
 Only applications that clearly express the objective can be considered.

 PROCESSING OF APPLICATIONS